Get Started with GraalVM Native Image

 mvn clean package -Pnative

-The Maven build places the executable file, file-count
+The Maven build places the executable,

-, into the target
+, into thetarget

-You can run the executable file as follows:
+directory.You can run it as follows:

 ./target/file-count